Including a battle plan for clogged ducts!

 The absence of a trial makes it all the more important to prepare in other ways for breastfeeding success—and it can be as simple as adding a few of our lactation aiding favorites to your registry.

-Studies have shown the top reason women stop breastfeeding within the first year is because they are concerned about their milk supply being enough to nourish baby.
+Studies have shown the top reason women stop breastfeeding within the first year is that they are concerned about their milk supply being enough to nourish baby.
 Consider MilkBliss Lactation Cookies to be your secret weapon.
 Not only are they wholesome and delicious, but they were formulated specifically for breastfeeding moms based on the science of galactagogues—also known as milk boosters.
 They also come in peanut butter and wild blueberry flavors.
+(Check out our round-up of lactation cookies if you're looking for more!)

 Also up there on the list of reasons women stop breastfeeding: the toll the early days can take on nipples.
-Made from just five ingredients, this all natural healing balm is ideal for soothing chafed nipples, making for a much more comfortable experience for mama as her body adjusts to the needs of a breastfeeding baby.
+Made from just five ingredients, Evereden's all-natural healing balm is ideal for soothing chafed nipples, making for a much more comfortable experience for mama as her body adjusts to the needs of a breastfeeding baby.

 For a breastfeeding mama, there are few things more precious and valuable than the milk she worked so hard to pump—and it's the stuff of nightmares to imagine it spilling out in the fridge.
 With these double-sealed milk storage bags, you can be assured your breastmilk is safe and sound until baby needs it.